What to eat, foods to avoid and supplements during pregnancy.

 Iron

-Helps build extra red blood cells for your growing baby and you
+Helps make extra red blood cells for your growing baby and your body

 • Beef, chicken, lamb and pork